next-orders/space/README.md

 ![next-orders-arch](https://github.com/next-orders/space/blob/main/.github/media/next-orders-arch.png?raw=true)

-I'm currently working on first version of the website.
+I'm currently working on the first version of the website.
 Next year there will be a new version that will easily replace the old one as the Main API with business logic will remain the same.

 Let's see what happens.
 Give the project a star ⭐.
 Offer your ideas and make commits.